SheepIsGoat/JupyterContainer/README.md

 # build a conda-lock file for package pinning
 ./conda-locker.sh

-# build or run your container
+# build or run your container locally, and launch browser with Jupyter notebook
-./run.sh [build/up/down]
+./aws.sh [build/up/down]
 ```

 ## Setup